 Hello Honey shows you how to turn autumn leaves into personalised gold place cards in her tutorial.
 Eco-friendly Christmas crafts have never been so decadent.

 Transform cardboard boxes into a gingerbread garland with Pillar Box Blue's free tutorial.

 29. Dried fruit garlands

 Master the art of drying fruit with Evermine's tutorial.
 Oranges, grapefruits, limes and lemons all make for gorgeous, traditional and most importantly, eco-friendly Christmas decorations.

 Many high street Christmas crackers use lots of unrecyclable materials and are filled with plastic toys.
-Instead, get your eco-friendly Christmas craft on and learn how to make Christmas crackers with our tutorial.
-We’ve also rounded up 11 of the best Christmas cracker kits which include several eco-friendly versions.
+Instead, make eco-friendly Christmas decorations by learning how to make Christmas crackers.
+We've also rounded up 11 of the best Christmas cracker kits which include several eco-friendly versions.

 Stitch up your own gift tags with A Wonderful Thought's tutorial.
 She provides you with a printable template but for a more eco-friendly version why not just copy hers using your own hand?

 These DIY snowy pinecones by Sew Historically use completely natural ingredients making them a fab eco-friendly Christmas craft.